Jan van der Molen: Education and career

-Van der Molen was born on 16 November 1924 in Amsterdam, Holland, as the second son of a Frisian family.
+Van der Molen was born on 16 November 1924 in Amsterdam, The Netherlands, as the second son of a Frisian family.
 In the 1930s he moved with his family to Eindhoven, and was educated at the Lorentz Lyceum.
 He studied aeronautical engineering but an accident left him blind in one eye and so ended his glider-pilot training.
 During World War II under German occupation, but Eindhoven was liberated by the Allied army on 18 September 1944 and so Van der Molen went to England for military training and joined the army engineers in 1945.
 While in England, he married Evelyn Danks, and his first son was born there.
 After completing his training he returned to Eindhoven, and then on 24 September 1946, was part of an engineering battalion stationed in Indonesia to restore infrastructure in West Java.
 The engineering battalion built over 1000 bridges before being returned to Netherlands in 1950.
 However, Van der Molen, along with several sappers, chose to be demobilised in Indonesia.